-Books can by expensive, especially the latest titles.
-But there are several ways to be able to pick up and read the latest titles, as well as older titles, from your favourite authors if you are on a limited budget.
+Books can by expensive, especially the latest titles and that can deny some people access to books at home.
+An article in The Guardian (September 2022) states that the National Literacy Trust reported that one in five children in England between the ages of five and eight do not have access to books at home.
+But there are several ways to be able to pick up and read the latest titles, as well as older titles, from your favourite authors if you are on a limited budget as well as being able to get children reading and enjoying books.
 Here are just 6 ways (if you know of or use any other ways do let us know in the comments at the end of this article).

 Libraries – Book Borrowing